anthonycaccese/art-book-next-es-de/README.md

 ### **Creating your own color scheme:**

-1) In the resources folder you will find a template file called [colors-custom.xml](https://github.com/anthonycaccese/art-book-next-es-de/blob/main/resources/colors.xml)
+1) In the resources folder you will find a template file called [colors.xml](https://github.com/anthonycaccese/art-book-next-es-de/blob/main/resources/colors.xml)

-2) Make a folder named `theme-customizations` and place a copy of the `colors.xml` file inside that folder.
+2) Make a folder named in the Art Book Next folder called `theme-customizations` and place a copy of the `colors.xml` file inside that folder.
 The folder structure should look like this when you are done:
    ```
    /ES-DE/themes/art-book-next-es-de/theme-customizations/colors.xml
    ```